spf-tools/spf-tools/README.md

 One TXT record per line of standard output.

-    ./despf.sh spf-orig.apiary.io | ./mkblocks.sh _spf
+    ./despf.sh spf-orig.apiary.io | ./mkblocks.sh apiary.io _spf

-Both tools have sane defaults, so you can run just
+You can change the defaults and then just run

     ./despf.sh | ./mkblocks.sh